 Today’s schools are more diverse than ever before.
-While this can enrich our students’ educational experiences, it also brings challenges to teachers.
-Constructively acknowledging biculturalism gives educators a powerful framework on which students can build their academic, social and emotional goals.
+While this can enrich students’ educational experiences, it also presents new challenges to teachers.

-What Is Biculturalism?
+What is Biculturalism?

-While there are variations, one generally accepted definition of bicultural is the “comfort and proficiency with both one’s heritage culture and the culture of the country or region in which one has settled.”
-The “bi” suggests two cultures to be acknowledged and nurtured, but some students may identify with more, especially if they are born into families where the parents each represent a different culture.
-We often think of immigrants as more affected by biculturalism, but children who were born here and have never known the cultures of their parents may experience it as well.
+While there are variations, one generally accepted definition of biculturalism is the “comfort and proficiency with both one’s heritage culture and the culture of the country or region in which one has settled.”
+The “bi” suggests recognizing two cultures, but many students relate to more, especially when each parent comes from a different cultural background.

 How Does It Relate to the Classroom?